 We just want different things

-When living in Singapore, I was kept from entering the gate of my apartment complex because of a fight going on between two men.
-My ‘fight or flight’ mode kicked in and I grabbed my boy and began to run away in case either man had a gun.
-After a few steps though, I remembered that I was in Singapore and not the U.S. and that there was almost zero probability that either man had a weapon.
+When living in Singapore, I was kept from entering the gate of my apartment complex because of a fight between two men.
+My ‘fight or flight’ mode kicked in, and I grabbed my son and began to run away in case either man had a gun.
+After a few steps, however, I remembered that I was in Singapore and not the U.S., and that there was almost zero probability that either man had a gun.
 So, my son and I sat down and waited while the two men continued to argue from opposite sides of the gate.
-The cops arrived and helped mediate and deescalate the argument and my son and I walked on to our apartment.
+The cops arrived and helped mediate and deescalate the argument, and my son and I walked to our apartment.

-In Singapore, every day is much like the previous where even the temp remains a predictable 28 C. This neutralised argument was by far the most exciting moment of my year in Singapore, which is exactly why people love living there.
+In Singapore, every day is much like the previous one, with the temperature remaining a predictable 28°C. This neutralized argument was by far the most exciting moment of my year in Singapore, which is exactly why people love living there.
 Singapore is one of the safest countries in the world.
-This incident happened four years ago when my son was 11 years old and he has no recollection of it.
+This incident happened four years ago when my son was 11 years old, and he has no recollection of it.
 To put it another way, my son suffered zero trauma from the diciest encounter in his 15 years of life.

 Sources